N3rdP1um23/Server_Auto_Backup/README.md

 # Server_Auto_Backup
 Allows for rclone to run in the background and backup files while no current Plex streams are active.
+If a stream is detected, the backup is killed freeing up resources (RAM, CPU, and Bandwidth) for watching content!

 ## Steps
 1. Clone or download repository to your desired computer/server